RTI-Zone

 PCB file and components

 All the PCB files are in the git repo ( PCB files ) .
-I use Eagle CAD to make the PCB.
+I use Autodesk Fusion to make the PCB.

 Controllers firmware

-You can find the firmware on my github repo : RTI-Dome Firmwares
+You can find the firmware on my github repo : RTI-Dome Firmware

 By default the rotation controller network configuration is set to use DHCP.
 If no DHCP server is available, it will default to 192.168.0.99 with a netmask of 255.255.255.0 and set its default gateway to 192.168.0.1 after about a minute.
 The TCP port is 2323.
 Only one connection is allowed at a time over TCP to avoid conflict.